NZOI/NZOI.github.io/nzic/rules.md

 Because Python and Ruby are interpreted, it is possible that the required algorithms on some problems cannot be implemented efficiently, causing a timeout, and scoring only ~50-70%.
 If possible, there will be enough time for all languages, but this is sometimes not possible as a highly optimized but inefficient solution would otherwise pass.
 We will not increase the time limit for interpreted languages because this cannot be done fairly (C extensions may be used in parts of the standard libraries).
 Students who can solve these problems, but regularly timeout on the largest test cases are advised to use a compiled language.

-Please note that with Java, the source code will be put in a file called Main.java, so submissions must use a class named Main.
+Please note that with Java, the source code will be put in a file called `Main.java`, so submissions must use a class named `Main`.

 #### Local editors and compilers